Friends finish what Trooper Walker started, surprise son with revamped ‘dream truck’

 Ethan Walker, 15, thought he was at a gathering on the family’s land in Limestone County on Saturday to relax and enjoy a cookout.

-Ethan was stunned when a childhood friend of his father’s drove up in a truck the trooper had bought his son just months before his tragic passing.
+Ethan was stunned when a childhood friend of Trooper Walker drove up in a truck his father had bought him just months before his tragic death.

-To Ethan’s surprise, the truck had undergone a complete overhaul and the new and improved version was the vision the father and son dreamed of together.
+To Ethan’s surprise, the truck had undergone a complete overhaul and the new and improved version was the vision the father and son envisioned.

 “I wish that I could describe the feeling that I felt when I saw that truck drive up, but truth be known, there aren’t words to describe what I felt,” said Tobie Walker, the trooper’s widow, as she fought back tears.